Meet 5 women who manage other people’s wealth

 #Mantra: Diversify your investment portfolio and consult a certified financial planner to get down to the nitty-gritty of investments.

+Women should decide on their goals and their timelines, and start investment plans early, on their own.
+It's better to make your own mistakes rather than suffer due to someone else's.

+My financial journey started with investment in mutual funds, which were actually redeemed when we purchased our own home.
+This personal success prompted me to help other women and families through financial planning.

 ‘Don’t put all your eggs in one basket’ is a common saying that we’ve all heard of.
-In the context of financial planning, this means that one should not invest in a single asset since there are certain risks involved when investing money which are beyond one’s control.
+In the context of financial planning, this means that one should not invest in a single asset, since there are certain risks involved when investing money, which are beyond one’s control.
 Financial planners always advice investors to put their money in a basket of instruments.
-This ensures that if one asset or instrument goes down, your entire portfolio doesn’t go down as well.
+So, if one asset or instrument goes down, your entire portfolio doesn’t go down as well.